JBL Flip 6 vs Flip 5: which Bluetooth speaker is better?

 When it comes to Bluetooth speakers, JBL is still the king of the hill.
 Even with competition from Tribit, Sony and Ultimate Ears in recent years, the American brand is at the top of the pile across its range of excellent speakers, producing chunky devices that can juice up your phone (see the Award-winning Charge 5) to bulky, rugged units built to survive the elements (enter the Xtreme 3).
 The slim, lightweight Flip range fits in just above the very cheapest Bluetooth speakers in JBL's portfolio, but these little performers are no slouches.
 Power them up and you'll see why we rate them so highly here at What Hi-Fi?.

-Both the latest model in the family, the Flip 6 and its predecessor, the Flip 5 have earned five stars in our reviews, with the Flip 6 offering improved performance and features, while the Flip 5's price drops make it appealing still for bargain hunters.
+Both the latest model in the family, the Flip 6 and its predecessor, the Flip 5 have earned five stars in our reviews, with the Flip 6 offering improved performance and features, while the Flip 5's price drops make it appealing for bargain hunters.

 JBL Flip 6 vs Flip 5: price

-JBL Flip 6 on a table outside
+A red JBL Flip 6 on a weathered table outside.

 The new JBL Flip 6 isn't that much pricier than the two-year-old Flip 5.
 (Image credit: What Hi-Fi?)

 The JBL Flip 5 is obviously the older of the two speakers, and launched at £100 / $100 / AU$139 way back in 2019.
-Thanks to its advancing years and diminishing stocks, it can now be picked up for as little as £75 in the UK, although getting hold of a first-hand model is getting trickier by the week.
+Thanks to its advancing years and diminishing stocks, it can now be picked up for as little as £70 in the UK, although getting hold of a first-hand model is getting trickier by the week.

 The newer Flip 6 launched in early 2022 but has already been discounted from its launch price of £130 / $130 / AU$200.
 Shop around and you can find it under £100 in the UK and under $100 in the US, although these prices vary massively and with startling regularity.
 Either way, the Flip 6 isn't likely to drop below the Flip 5, so it's the latter taking the win here for pure affordability.